johannamannisto/johannamannisto.github.io/cmdline_course.md

 ## Week 2: Navigating a UNIX System

-In week 2, we recovered some of the commands introduced in week 1, such as `mkdir`, while also practicing new commands like `mv` and learning key symbols such as \* and ?.
+In week 2, we went over some of the commands introduced in week 1, such as `mkdir`, while also practicing new commands like `mv` and learning key symbols such as \* and ?.

 We also learned about the file system, the scp and ssh and practiced logging into Puhti - a supercomputer.